A Comprehensive Guide to Dental Crowns

 Indirect fillings, or partial dental crowns, are a critical variation on full dental crowns.

-Partial dental crowns are, as the name suggests, dental crowns that only cover a part of your tooth.
+As the name suggests, partial dental crowns are dental crowns that only cover a part of your tooth.

-Partial dental crowns come in a variety of shapes and sizes from small inlays that are more like large fillings to extensive onlays that may cover three-fourths of your tooth.
+Partial dental crowns come in various shapes and sizes, from small inlays that are more like large fillings to extensive onlays that may cover three-fourths of your tooth.
 The latter is often referred to as a ¾ dental crown).

 - Partial crowns, or indirect fillings, are a type of dental crown.